makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ```
 :::

-Or like this, with the domain option
+Or, with the domain option:

 ::: code-group
 ```php [Attribute]